nadhack/nadhack.github.io/_pages/about.md

 ## How to find us

-We are located in The Pavillion on the corner of The Moors and Lower Way in Thatcham.
+We are located in The Workshop on the corner of The Moors and Lower Way in Thatcham.
 RG19 3AZ.

 ![](/images/find-us.png)